user1342/Awesome-Android-Reverse-Engineering/README.md

 ## Training
 ### Courses
 - [Maddie Stone's Android Reverse Engineering Training ](https://www.ragingrock.com/AndroidAppRE/ "Maddie Stone's Android Reverse Engineering Training ")- A comprehensive online training course on Android reverse engineering by Maddie Stone, a well-known expert in the field.
 ### Books
 - [Android Internals: A Confectioner's Cookbook](http://newandroidbook.com/ "Android Internals: A Confectioner's Cookbook") - An in-depth exploration of the inner-workings of Android: In Volume I, we take the perspective of the Power User as we delve into the foundations of Android, filesystems, partitions, boot process, native daemons and services.
+- [Blue Fox: Arm Assembly Internals and Reverse Engineering](https://www.amazon.co.uk/dp/1119745306) - Provides readers with a solid foundation in Arm assembly internals and reverse-engineering fundamentals as the basis for analyzing and securing billions of Arm devices.
+-

 ## Tools
 ### Static Analysis Tools